hotosm/oam-api/README.md

 - `DBURI` - MongoDB connection url
 - `SECRET_TOKEN` - The token used for post requests to `/tms` endpoint

+## Endpoints and Parameters

+More API documentation can be found at: [tbd].

 ### Available Endpoints

 -  `/meta` -XGET